syncfusion-content/winui-docs/winui/Funnel-Chart/Data-label.md

 ---
 layout: post
-title: Data Label in WinUI Funnel Chart control | Syncfusion
+title: Data labels in WinUI Funnel Chart control | Syncfusion
-description: Learn here all about data Label feature of Syncfusion WinUI Funnel Chart(SfFunnelChart) and more easily annotated with labels support.
+description: This section explains about how to add and customize the data labels in Syncfusion WinUI Funnel Chart (SfFunnelChart) control.
 platform: WinUI
 control: SfFunnelChart
 documentation: ug
 ---

-# Data Label in WinUI Funnel Chart (SfFunnelChart)
+# Data label in WinUI Funnel Chart (SfFunnelChart)

-Data points can be easily annotated with labels to help improve the readability of data.
+Data points can be easily annotated with data labels to help improve the readability of data in the funnel chart.

-## Define Data Label
+## Define data label

-To enable the Label in data label you have to set the [`Visible`]() property of [`FunnelDataLabelSettings`]().

-[`Content`]() property allows you to define the value to be displayed as data label.
+The [`Visible`]() property of [`FunnelDataLabelSettings`]() is used to enable the data label and the [`Context`]() property specifies which value should be displayed in the data label.

-The following code example demonstrates about define the value to be displayed as data label.
+The following code example demonstrates how define data label and its value.

 {% tabs %}